 To apply, you must submit the following documents:

-- Application for Undergraduate Admission - Apply Online to the University, or contact us if you would prefer to be mailed an application
+- Application for Undergraduate Admission - Apply Online

 - Final high school transcripts